Fire Retardant Fabrics 101

 Should you buy a treated fabric, remember, as you wash it and use it the chemical starts to wear down.
 Inherently fire retardant fabrics don’t suffer from this issue.
 You may also consider that adding a FR treatment to a fabric may void the manufacturers warranty.

-So, when considering buying a flame retardant fabric, whether inherently or chemicially treated, remember to choose the right manufacturer – like Herculite Inc. – who understands the importance of quality and safety.
+So, when considering buying a flame retardant fabric, whether inherently or chemically treated, remember to choose the right manufacturer – like Herculite Inc. – who understands the importance of quality and safety.

 Now that you know a little bit more about flame retardant fabrics, download our free guide, "Five Factors to Consider When Determining Awning Fabric Quality"